Are you safe & secure?

-Ideally you’ll want insurance in place for your new home on the day you exchange contracts with the seller, rather than the day you get the keys, so you’ll be covered as soon as you’re legally responsible for the property.
+You should have buildings insurance in place for your new home on the day you exchange contracts with the seller, rather than the day you get the keys.
+This means you’ll be covered as soon as you’re legally responsible for the property.

-If you’re buying a fresh home insurance policy for your new home, the best time to cancel your old policy is when you’re no longer legally responsible for it – so when you exchange contracts with whomever is buying the property.
+If you’re buying a fresh home insurance policy for your new home, the best time to cancel your old policy is when you’re no longer legally responsible for it. i.e. when you exchange contracts with whomever is buying the property.

-It’s always good to ensure there is some overlap, in case the deal to purchase your new home or sell your old home falls through.
+However, it’s always sensible to ensure there is some overlap in case the deal to purchase your new home or sell your old home is delayed or falls through.

 To calculate the amount of cover you’ll need for your home insurance, divide it into two costs:

 Buildings insurance: The amount you’ll need for your buildings insurance policy if you’re the homeowner should be based on your new property’s rebuild cost – the amount it would cost to rebuild if it were to be destroyed.
 This is likely to be significantly lower than its market value and you can usually find it in your survey or mortgage lenders’ valuation